 There are multiple ways to pay for your education at SJCC.
 We can help you discover the options available to you.

 The Financial Aid Office helps SJCC students apply for and obtain funds from a variety of financial aid programs.
-Visit the office during office hours or attend one of several workshops held throughout the year.
+Visit us office during open hours or attend one of several workshops held throughout the year.
 Check with the Financial Aid Office for more details.

 *Subsidized Direct Loans *Unsubsidized Direct Loans *PLUS Loans (Parent Loans)

 Chafee Grant (for Foster Youth and Former Foster Youth)

 BOARD OF GOVERNORS’ FEE WAIVER (BOGFW)

 The BOGFW affords the following benefits to qualified students who are California residents, or qualify under AB540:

 *Waives your enrollment fees - $46/unit*Discounts your parking permit - $25 per semester*BOGFW does not waive the Student Health ($20), Transportation ($9), and Student Activity ($5) feesVideos and other information